JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 Layer | Description
 ------|------------
 Input | 32x32x3 RGB image
-Convolution Layer #1 | Convolove the input image from 32x32x3 to 28x28x6
-Activation | RELU
+Convolution | Convolove the input image from 32x32x3 to 28x28x6 Activation | RELU
-Max Pool Layer #1
+Max Pool | Only select salient pixels.
+The matrix decreases from 28x28x6 to 14x14x6 Convolution | Convolove the input image from 14x14x6 to 10x10x6 Activation | RELU
+Max Pool | Only select salient pixels.
+The matrix decreases from 10x10x6 to 5x5x16 Flatten | Flatten the 5x5x16 matrix to an array with length of 400 Fully Connect | Take input of 400 activations and output 100 Activation | RELU
+Drop Out | Kill off 50% of the nueron's activations Fully Connect | Take input of 100 activations and output 84 Activation | RELU
+Drop Out | Kill off 50% of the nueron's activations Fully Connect | Take input of 84 activations and output 43

 ### Dependencies
 This lab requires: